It seems to be a complete mystery … out of love.

 Isn’t true love meant to be forever?

-A high expectation of true love, and an exaggerated romantic view of the ideal concept of love can disturb the view to having a fulfilling and healthy relationship.
+A high expectation of true love and a distorted romantic view of the ideal concept of love can disturb the view to having a fulfilling and healthy relationship.

 A realistic view is vital.